Skip to content

 3. Berkshire's Cash Hoard Forensic

-Buffett didn't buy NVDA from 2023-2025, but during the same period hoarded $350B+ in cash (Berkshire 2025 Q1 financials, public).
+Buffett didn't buy NVDA from 2023-2025, but during the same period hoarded $397B in cash (Berkshire 2026 Q1 financials, public — up from $334B at end of 2024, still accumulating).

 Implications: - Not buying AI isn't because of lack of money - Not buying AI is because the 5-step framework excluded it - Cash is waiting for the next "AAPL moment" (2016 PE 11x + 4/4 moat + reasonable price)